Help Us Reach for the Warmth of Home

 About Hundred Nights, Inc.

-Hundred Nights, Inc. is a cold weather shelter and resource center located in Keene, New Hampshire.
+Hundred Nights, Inc. is a year-round Emergency Shelter and Resource Center located in Keene, New Hampshire.
 Hundred Nights helps people year-round to regain the stability of a home, and to get the support they need for issues such as mental health challenges, substance use issues, abuse, unemployment, and basic health.
 It’s all about helping people to get back on their feet, and keeping people safe in the meantime.
 Visit HundredNightsInc.org to learn how you can help.